claudioperez/SimCenterTools/brails/docs/index.md

 Of the $262$ *predicted* gabled roofs, $94$ % of these were truly gabled.

 If a model says a roof is gabled, it is probably right.
-However, for any gabled house in particular, its chances of being correctly identified as such are not great.
+However, for any gabled structure in particular, its chances of being correctly identified as such are not great.

 If the model says a roof is hipped, there is a very strong chance that it is really something else.
 However, because most roofs will be classified as hipped,